YCRC Return To Play Protocol

 - Entrance, exit, and directional signs will be placed on doors and floors to indicate traffic flow throughout the facility and must be adhered to at all times

-- Access to the facility is limited to fifteen (20) minutes before and after the scheduled ice time.
+- Access to the facility is limited to thirty (30) minutes before and twenty (20) minutes after the scheduled ice time.
 Failure to vacate the facility within the allocated time limit will result in an additional arena facility rate charge.
 A 15 minute arena charge will be invoice for every 5 minutes patrons exceed their time limit.

 - All users are strongly encouraged to come fully dressed, minus helmets and skates.